-There’s plenty of places to pull over and savor the view, like at Ellis Beach, Oak Beach and a plethora of other unnamed coves and bays.
+All good road trips include good pit stops and the iconic Great Barrier Reef Drive is no exception.
+There’s plenty of places to pull over and savour the view, like Ellis Beach, Oak Beach and a number of other unnamed coves and bays.
 High on a headland, Rex Lookout is a splendid spot to roll out the picnic blanket and enjoy 180-degree views from Palm Cove to the Daintree coast.
 Be prepared to share though: hang gliders use the headland as a launching pad for soaring on updrafts from the Coral Sea.

 If you seriously want to impress your date, take them to on a private beach picnic on a sand cay in the middle of the Great Barrier Reef.
 Soar over the reef in a Nautilus Aviation helicopter and land on the bright white sand of Vlasoff Cay for a gourmet picnic hamper, complete with sparkling wine for a toast to paradise.